jesus-a-martinez-v/quoter/README.md

 # Dependencies

-In order to Quoter to work in your local environment, you'll need:
+In order for Quoter to work in your local environment, you'll need:

 - [Go](https://golang.org/).
 - [Gingonic](https://gin-gonic.github.io/gin/).